 Begin by familiarizing yourself with the judiciary exam syllabus and pattern.
 Create a structured study plan that allocates time for each subject, focusing on core areas such as constitutional law, criminal law, civil law, and procedural laws.
 Gather study materials, including recommended books and online resources.

 Yes, an average student can crack the judiciary exam with dedication, effective study strategies, and consistent effort.
-Focusing on understanding concepts, practicing regularly, and maintaining a positive mindset can significantly improve chances of success.
+Focusing on understanding concepts, practising regularly, and maintaining a positive mindset can significantly improve the chances of success.

 To study bare acts effectively, read them thoroughly to understand the language and structure.
 Summarize key provisions, create notes, and highlight important sections.
 Practice applying the provisions to hypothetical situations to enhance comprehension and retention.